DeltaMod/LDI/README.md

         whereas abs means that you input an absolute path!

     cprint(String, **kwargs)
+            WARNING: The format of this script's kwarg importing is severely different from all other functions in this sheet - consider revising to make use instead of the kwargdict and assigning variables through that!
             Note that some light colour variations do not work on all terminals!
 To get light colours on style-inedpendent terminals, you can use ts = bold!
             kwargs: